First-order logic: Decidable fragments

-The Löwenheim–Skolem theorem
+Löwenheim–Skolem theorem

 The Löwenheim–Skolem theorem shows that if a first-order theory of cardinality λ has an infinite model, then it has models of every infinite cardinality greater than or equal to λ.
 One of the earliest results in model theory, it implies that it is not possible to characterize countability or uncountability in a first-order language with a countable signature.
 That is, there is no first-order formula φ(x) such that an arbitrary structure M satisfies φ if and only if the domain of discourse of M is countable (or, in the second case, uncountable).

 The Löwenheim–Skolem theorem implies that infinite structures cannot be categorically axiomatized in first-order logic.
 For example, there is no first-order theory whose only model is the real line: any first-order theory with an infinite model also has a model of cardinality larger than the continuum.
 Since the real line is infinite, any theory satisfied by the real line is also satisfied by some nonstandard models.
 When the Löwenheim–Skolem theorem is applied to first-order set theories, the nonintuitive consequences are known as Skolem's paradox.

-The compactness theorem
+Compactness theorem

 The compactness theorem states that a set of first-order sentences has a model if and only if every finite subset of it has a model.
 This implies that if a formula is a logical consequence of an infinite set of first-order axioms, then it is a logical consequence of some finite number of those axioms.
 This theorem was proved first by Kurt Gödel as a consequence of the completeness theorem, but many additional proofs have been obtained over time.
 It is a central tool in model theory, providing a fundamental method for constructing models.

 The compactness theorem has a limiting effect on which collections of first-order structures are elementary classes.
 For example, the compactness theorem implies that any theory that has arbitrarily large finite models has an infinite model.
 Thus, the class of all finite graphs is not an elementary class (the same holds for many other algebraic structures).

 There are also more subtle limitations of first-order logic that are implied by the compactness theorem.
 For example, in computer science, many situations can be modeled as a directed graph of states (nodes) and connections (directed edges).
 Validating such a system may require showing that no "bad" state can be reached from any "good" state.
 Thus, one seeks to determine if the good and bad states are in different connected components of the graph.
 However, the compactness theorem can be used to show that connected graphs are not an elementary class in first-order logic, and there is no formula φ(x,y) of first-order logic, in the logic of graphs, that expresses the idea that there is a path from x to y.
 Connectedness can be expressed in second-order logic, however, but not with only existential set quantifiers, as $\Sigma_1^1$ also enjoys compactness.